Staten Island Greenbelt

 Get Oriented

 Latourette Park is a multiuse park including a golf course and other recreations faclities.
-It also includes some of the richest and most fabled lowland habitat in the Greenbelt, including Heyerdahl Hill and Buck's Hollow, a rich bottomland featuring wetland species such as native Persimmon and Skunk Cabbage, a refuge of Spring Peepers and Gray Tree Frog.
+It also includes some of the richest and most fabled lowland habitat in the Greenbelt, including Heyerdahl Hill and Buck's Hollow, a rich bottomland featuring wetland species such as native American Persimmon and Skunk Cabbage, a refuge of Spring Peepers and Gray Tree Frog.
 The woodlands here host forest species uncommon in New York City, including Pileated Woodpecker.

 Because of Latourette Park's multiple parts and location in the middle of the Greenbelt, it is somewhat difficult to get a clear picture of the outlines of this park.
-It is best accesses via the Greenbelt trail system; the Greenbelt Nature Center is a good starting-off point.
+It is best accessed via the Greenbelt trail system; the Greenbelt Nature Center is a good starting-off point.

 When to Go